tomas-fryza/vhdl-course/Labs/project/README.md

 The aim of the VHDL project is cooperation in small groups, study of the assigned topic, design of own solution, simulation, implementation, creation of project documentation and presentation of results.

 Students are divided into groups that represent small teams within one company.
 Their task will be to redistribute their work, best to fulfill the assigned task and defeat competing teams from the "company".
 The division of roles and tasks within the team is up to their members.
-All team members will be evaluated with the same number of points.
+All team members will be evaluated with the same number of points. *Any non-cooperation of some of the team members will be resolved individually.*

 Students work on the project in computer laboratories from the 9th to the 13th week of the semester in groups of 3 to 5 students.
 Students may consult the project within their own group, with their laboratory teacher and may not assign anyone else, including other students, academics, or PhD students.
 Consultations with the teacher will take place during the computer laboratories.
 Students present their results during the last laboratory in the 13th week of the semester.